 This tenacity led to widespread success, leading them to collaborate with Chef Franco Brodini of the Shangri-La Hotel to create their signature flavour, Sea Salt Gula Melaka.
-These days, you can also expect to find the Tau Huay flavour on their menu.
-A single scoop goes for $3.60, while a Waffle Set (with a single scoop) will set you back $9.10.
+Another locally inspired flavour is the limited-time-only Kopi Peng, made with sock-brewed, margarine-roasted coffee beans.
+A single scoop starts at $3.90. while a Waffle Set (with a single scoop) will set you back $9.70.

 Image credit: @fatslifes

 We can safely assume that most students past and present would have spent at least one study session at The Daily Scoop, given that they were one of the earliest local ice cream chains in Singapore.